-Fundamentally, Oxfam believes in the power of people to overcome poverty.
-We believe in a world that is fair and that provides opportunity for all.
-This means people living in poverty and everyone else—including Oxfam and our supporters—have a role to play in achieving that aim.
+Oxfam believes in a world that provides opportunity for all.
+Fundamentally, we recognize the power of people to overcome poverty.
+All of us—those of us living in poverty and those who do not—have a role to play.
 Ending poverty and injustice requires upholding human and political rights.
-We believe that governments must protect these rights for all people and should be held accountable to ensure that the interests of corporations and the wealthiest are not favored over the interests of all.
-Leaders must, without equivocation, advocate for all and condemn words and acts that infringe on the rights of any member of society.
+We believe that governments must protect these rights for all people and should be held accountable to ensure that the interests of corporations and the wealthiest are not favored over the interests of others.
+Leaders must, without equivocation, advocate for all and condemn words and acts that infringe on the rights of any member of our society.

-- Inequality: Extreme inequality drives people into poverty.
-We fight for a more human economy that works for everyone, not just the 1%.
-We fight for fair wages for workers and to break the generational cycle of poverty.
+Inequality: We fight for a more human economy that works for everyone, not just the 1 percent.
+Extreme inequality drives people into poverty.
+We fight for fair wages for workers so that they can break the cycle of poverty.
 We fight to reform policies that disproportionately benefit corporations and the very wealthy at the expense of everyone else.
-We fight for an end to discrimination of all kinds—discrimination which perpetuates inequality and poverty.
+We fight for an end to discrimination of all kinds, which perpetuates inequality and poverty.

-- Climate: We fight to protect the most vulnerable people around the world from climate change.
-We demand that the President-elect and our leaders in Congress, recognize that climate change is a real and global threat.
-We insist that the US uphold its international commitments because fighting global climate change simply cannot happen without the United States.
+Climate change: We fight to protect the most vulnerable people around the world from climate change.
+These are often the people who have done the least to contribute to climate change, but are most affected.
+We demand that our leaders in the US recognize that climate change is a real global threat, and we call on these leaders to uphold our international commitments.
+Fighting global climate change simply cannot happen without the United States.

-- Minorities, refugees and immigrants: We work to ensure the United States remains a safe and welcoming home for all its citizens and immigrants, regardless of gender, race, national origin, religion, or sexual preference.
+Threats to minorities, refugees, and immigrants: We work to ensure that the United States remains a safe and welcoming home for all its citizens and for immigrants—regardless of gender, race, national origin, religion, or sexual orientation.
 We work to ensure the United States is a safe home for refugees fleeing from strife.
 This is not the time to close our hearts, our minds, or our borders.

-Oxfam America will hold the new administration accountable and fight to protect the poor and most vulnerable people we serve—around the world and in the US.
-We will stand up for what is right, what is fair and what is just.
-We will act now and for the long-term.
+Oxfam America will hold our leaders accountable and will fight to protect the poor and most vulnerable people we serve—around the world and in the US.
+We will stand up for what is right, what is fair, and what is just.
+We will act now and for the long term.